 Remember, it's very important to completely rinse out the buttermilk from your homemade butter or it will taste funky!
 Which won't be good for your honey butter recipes.

-Sometimes, you will only be able to find raw sheep or goat's milk instead of cow's milk.
+Sometimes, you will only be able to find raw sheep or raw goat's milk.

 Unfortunately, goat and sheep milk are